-Although Credit Card Insider does receive compensation from some card issuers as advertisers, this does not in any way influence our overall judgement of a card, or how one card is compared to another.
+Credit Card Insider receives compensation from some credit card issuers as advertisers.
+Advertiser relationships do not affect card ratings or our Best Card Picks, or how one card is compared to another.
 BestBuy and Visa have not endorsed this content in any way.

 If you’ve shopped at Best Buy in the past, it’s likely an employee has encouraged you to get this card.